Intriguing Property and Counterfactual Explanation of GAN for Remote Sensing Image Generation: Problem Study and Analysis

 \subsection{Motivating Example}

 As we mentioned above, we apply the well-established GAN models to RS image generation tasks.
 We test the performance of GANs in the same settings as previous work \citep{transitionCGAN}.
 We base our experiments on StyleGAN2 \citep{StyleGAN2} with adaptive data augmentation (ADA) \citep{stylegan2-ada}.
-The model is trained on the NWPU and PN datasets (more details in Section \ref{sec:data}).
+The model is trained on the NWPU, PN and RSD46 datasets (more details in Section \ref{sec:data}).
 We perform the experiments by gradually reducing the size of the training set in two ways.
-In Fig.\ref{fig1}(a), we reduce the number of classes while having 700 training images in each class (800 training images per class in PN dataset).
-In Fig.\ref{fig1}(b), we reduce the number of images per class while using 45 classes in all cases (38 classes in PN dataset).
-In both cases, the FID gradually increases, indicating worse generation quality.
+In Fig.\ref{fig1}(a), we reduce the number of classes while having 700 training images in each class (800 training images per class in PN dataset, 500 training images per class in RSD46 dataset,).
+In Fig.\ref{fig1}(b), we reduce the number of images per class while using 45 classes in all cases (38 classes in PN dataset, 40 classes in RSD46 dataset).

+To present more comprehensive experimental results, we conduct a minimum of 10 experiments for each experimental setting.
+For example, in the case of the 20 classes from the NWPU dataset, we randomly select 10 sets of training data, each containing 20 categories, and carry out separate experiments.
+We compute the average experimental results.
+In addition, we also present the best and worst results for each experimental setting.
+In these experiments, we use Frechet inception distance (FID) \citep{FID}, the most commonly-used metric in generative tasks, to measure the quality of generated images.
+As shown in Fig.\ref{fig1}, the FID gradually increases in both cases, indicating worse generation quality.
 This observation is in line with previous work \citep{transitionCGAN}.
 In addition, we found an extraordinary phenomenon: the metric scores of generated RS images vary more significantly than those of natural images under different numbers of training categories or samples per category.
-In Fig.\ref{fig1}(a), the fluctuations of metric scores of RS images are more significant than those of natural images (the red curve).
+In Fig.\ref{fig1}(a), the growth rate of metric scores of RS images are higher than those of natural images (the red curve).
 Nevertheless, this may be related to the training data size, as there are 700 RS images per category in our experiments, compared to only 100 natural images per category in \citep{transitionCGAN}.
 But Fig.\ref{fig1}(b) proves that the training data size is not the underlying cause.
-In Fig.\ref{fig1}(b), we set the number of classes at 45 for NWPU dataset and 38 for PN dataset, while the natural images have 50 classes.
-The fluctuations in the RS images are still more dramatic than in the natural images when the samples are reduced.
-It appears that the GAN model is more sensitive to the size of training data for RS image generation tasks than for natural image generation tasks.
+In Fig.\ref{fig1}(b), we set the number of classes at 45 for NWPU dataset, 38 for PN dataset, and 40 for RSD46 dataset, while the natural images have 50 classes.
+The growth rate of metric scores of the RS images are still higher than those of the natural images when the samples are reduced.